 Life as a GP in Western NSW may not have been what Dr Caroline Ivey had envisaged in her future, but she loves living near Wellington and working as a GP in an Aboriginal community controlled health service where she is completing her Extended Skills term in Aboriginal Health.

-After living and working in Sydney, Dr Jessica Chapman moved to Tamworth and completed her Extended Skills placement in Palliative Care at Tamworth Rural and Referral Hospital.
-Her interest in regional and rural medicine, and being part of the community, has made general practice a logical choice and Tamworth a place she now calls home.
+After living and working in Sydney, Dr Jessica Chapman moved to Tamworth and completed her extended skills placement in palliative care.
+Her interest in regional and rural medicine, and being part of the community, has made general practice a logical choice and Tamworth the place she now calls home.